Purdue-CS193/lab-1-domenicconversa/index.md

+#Domenic's First CS193 Lab

+My Favorite Things About CS193:
+-We get to learn how to use Github!
+-We will learn how to be successful Purdue computer science students -We will learn tips and tricks to help us throughout the semester

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.